-- 3.2.1 The OHSMS and this Policy apply to all Durham University students, irrespective of their status and all employees, regardless of level, grade, fulltime, part-time, contractually substantive, fixed-term, agency-appointed, voluntary, location (on-site, off-site, local, national or international), or whether their workplace is owned or operated by the University or not.
-Students and staff, so defined, are known as University members. - 3.2.2 The OHSMS and this Policy also apply to all members of all formally constituted subsidiaries of the University.
+3.2.1 The OHSMS and this Policy apply to all Durham University students, irrespective of their status and all employees, regardless of level, grade, full-time, part-time, contractually substantive, fixed-term, agency-appointed, voluntary, location (on-site, off-site, local, national or international), or whether their workplace is owned or operated by the University or not.
+Students and staff, so defined, are known as University members.

+- 3.2.2 The OHSMS and this Policy also apply to all members of all formally constituted subsidiaries of the University.
 In circumstances where University members are seconded, loaned, hired or placed at other organisations, then the University expects equal standards of care to be applied by that organisation.
 There are also elements of the OHSMS and Policy which specifically apply to contracted providers of services to the University, whose conduct is expected to equal that expected of University employees.
-The needs and expectations of any other interested party, including members of the public when visiting University premises or engaging with the work of University members, can be accommodated by the OHSMS through the mechanisms described in this Policy.

-- 3.2.3 Falling outside of the scope of this Policy are: the management of human tissue; environmental compliance outside of that linked to genetically modified organisms and biological safety; and fire safety (the management of which is set out in a separate policy). - 3.2.4 This scope is reviewed and refined on the basis of the iterative process described in Section 2.
+The needs and expectations of any other interested party, including members of the public when visiting University premises or engaging with the work of University members, can be accommodated by the OHSMS through the mechanisms described in this Policy. - 3.2.3 Falling outside of the scope of this Policy is the management of human tissue, and fire safety (the management of which are set out in separate policies). - 3.2.4 This scope is reviewed and refined on the basis of the iterative process described in Section 2.